maxitg/SetReplace/README.md

 Out[.] = True
 ```

-which still looks quite complex.
+## Build Instructions

-## Build
+Prerequisites are Wolfram Language 12.0+ and a C++ compiler.
+Supported platforms are Linux, macOS and Windows.

-macOS, Linux, and Windows are all supported.
-To build the paclet:
+To build,
 1. `cd` to the root directory of the repository.
-2. Run `./build.wls`.
+2. Run `./build.wls` to create the paclet file.
-3. Then run `./install.wls` to install the paclet into your Wolfram system.
+3. Run `./install.wls` to install the paclet into your Wolfram system.
 4. Restart any running Wolfram kernels.
-5. Every time before using the package, evaluate ``<< SetReplace` `` to import.
+5. Evaluate ``<< SetReplace` `` every time prior to using package functions.